dzchoi/Allow-WiFi-temporarily-for-kids/README.md

 It uses the `iptables` chain, `FORWARD`, and inserts a rule to the chain to allow WiFi for the specified device, and also registers an `at` job to delete the rule later after the specified time.

+It runs separately from the Parental Control web application of the router, but has a priority over that web application.
+So, even if WiFi is now blocked by the web application, you can allow WiFi (for the specified time).

 ### Want to give it more time?

 During a device is using WiFi, you can run the command again with more time specified and then you will get the expiration delayed by that amount of time.